christophsax/seasonal/README.md

 For diagnostical purposes, some functions re-evaluate an object of class `"seas"` and capture the full content or parts of the `.out` file from X-13ARIMA-SEATS.
 Re-evaluation on demand saves computing time and reduces the size of a `"seas"` object.

-The `out` function shows the full searchable content of the `.out` file form X-13ARIMA-SEATS in the console.
+The `out` function shows the full content of the `.out` file form X-13ARIMA-SEATS in a console viewer.
 Exit form the viewer by pressing `q`.

     out(x)

 The `slidingspans` and `revisions` function call the `slidingspans` and `history` spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
-Note that against the convention, the `history` spec is called by the function `revision`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
-For a detailed description, consider section 7.16 and 7.8 in the [manual][manual].
+Note that against the convention, the `history` spec is called by the function `revisions`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
+By default, the `print` method shows the output form X-13ARIMA-SEATS.
+The `plot` method shows a graphical overview of the analysis.
+For a detailed description of the two specs, consider section 7.16 and 7.8 in the [manual][manual].

     slidingspans(x)
+    plot(slidingspans(x))

     revisions(x)
+    plot(revisions(x))

 ### License